shreyaag770/The-Burger-Builder/README.md

 This project was bootstrapped with [Create React App]

-After cloning this code run the command "npm install" to install the node modules Then run the command "npm start" to start the local server.
+After cloning :
+1) Run "npm install" in the extracted folder
+2) Run "npm start" to view the project

 A simple Burger builder Application where you can choose your own burger indregients made using ReactJS.